uhawaii-system-its-ti-iam/uh-groupings-docker-dev/README.md

 2) Groupings API container featuring hot updates.
 3) Groupings UI container featuring hot updates.

+## Work Remaining
+For this project the following work remains to be done:
+1) Determine what should be moved from the overrides file to the Vault, and test.
+2) Determine how best to update the pom file for hot updates, and test.

-Anticipated localhost tools:
+## Anticipated localhost Tool(s)

-1) Docker Desktop (and a Docker Hub account)
+- Docker Desktop (and a Docker Hub account)

+## Questions and Answers

-**Is the overrides file still relevant?**
+Is the overrides file still relevant?
-  Yes.
+- Yes.
 It overrides properties without the danger of the changes ending up in a PR.

-**Warning**
+## Warning for Windows Users
-The Powershell scripts are courtesy of genAI and remain to be tested.
+- The Powershell scripts are courtesy of genAI and remain to be tested.

 # Setting Up